 Acadian Museum of P.E.I.

-As part of the 200th anniversary of Miscouche in 2017, the Acadian Museum presents the exhibition Miscouche of Bygone Days which displays numerous vintage photos and artifacts illustrating the rich history as well as the social and cultural life of the villages of Miscouche and St. Nicholas.
-Also on view are the permanent exhibition and video The Island Acadians: The Story of a People—telling the story of the Acadians of PEI since 1720.
-Daily 9:30 am-5 pm.
+On view are the permanent exhibition and video The Island Acadians: The Story of a People which feature the story of the Acadians of PEI since 1720 and celebrating the vitality of today’s Island Acadian community.
+Also, as part of the 200th anniversary of Miscouche in 2017, the Acadian Museum presents the exhibition Miscouche of Bygone Days which displays numerous vintage photos and artifacts illustrating the rich history as well as the social and cultural life of the villages of Miscouche and St. Nicholas.
+Acadian genealogy resources available to researchers.
+A gift shop offers Acadian books, in French and in English, CD’s of Acadian music, Acadian flags, and other souvenirs.
+Open daily 9:30 am–5 pm.
 Miscouche, Rte 2.
-902-432-2880
+902-432-2880.

 Beaconsfield Historic House

-Built in 1877, Beaconsfield was considered one of Charlottetown’s finest homes.
-With 8 fireplaces, imported chandeliers and encaustic tiling, it was equipped with all the modern conveniences of the time.
-Beaconsfield is as a fine example of Victorian architecture with many original features intact and a fascinating story to tell.
+Built in 1877, Beaconsfield is as a fine example of Victorian architecture with many original features intact.
 It is open year-round for tours, hosts events in its Carriage House and has a small giftshop/bookstore on site.
-July and August daily 10 am–4:30 pm.
-Last tour at 4:15 pm.
 2 Kent St, Charlottetown.
 902-368-6603

 Bedeque Area Museum

-The Museum’s new exhibition to mark the centenary of the start of a rail ferry service from Borden to Cape Tormentine in 1917 is now open.
-The display tells the story of the Northumberland Strait crossing at Cape Traverse and Borden, from the early iceboats in 1827 to the closure of the service in 1997 with the opening of the Confederation Bridge.
-It features objects and memorabilia from private collections (including past workers) and from the P.E.I.
+The Museum’s new exhibition marks the centenary of the start of a rail ferry service from Borden to Cape Tormentine in 1917.
+The display tells the story of the Northumberland Strait crossing at Cape Traverse and Borden, from the early iceboats in 1827 to closure of the service in 1997 with the opening of the Confederation Bridge.
+It will feature objects and memorabilia from private collections (including past workers) and from the P.E.I.
 Museum and Heritage Foundation.
-Tuesday–Saturday, 10 am–5 pm, Sunday 1–5 pm.
+Tue–Sat, 10 am–5 pm, Sun 1–5 pm.
 William Callbeck Centre, Central Bedeque.

 Lefurgey Cultural Centre

-An exhibit of works by 20 artists celebrates the 150 anniversary of the Wyatt and Lefurgey properties.
-On view Monday–Saturday 10 am–5 pm to end of August, and then Monday–Friday to September 29.
+An exhibit of works by 20 artists celebrates the 150 anniversary of the historic Wyatt and Lefurgey properties.
+It can be viewed Mon–Fri to September 29.
 205 Prince St, Summerside.

 PEI Regiment Museum